Define Variable-Size Data for Code Generation

 The third dimension is variable-size with an upper bound of 5

-When the code generator uses dynamic allocation, it analyzes
+When the code generator uses dynamic allocation, it analyzes the dimensions of

 The first dimension is fixed at size 3.